BaligaArjun/project-9-company-decline-analysis/README.md

 # project-9-company-decline-analysis
-This project simulates a real-world analyst investigation at a subscription-based SaaS company called StreamPro, a streaming platform facing rising subscriber cancellations.
+This project simulates a real-world analyst investigation at a subscription-based Streaming platform, The company is facing rising subscriber cancellations.
 The goal is to uncover why customers are leaving, identify who is at risk of churning next, and provide data-driven recommendations to improve retention and revenue.